US women beat Jamaica 5-0 at the W Championship

 “We didn’t play well,” Jamaica coach Lorne Donaldson said.
 “You’re not going to play the world’s champ and play that bad and expect anything to come out of the game.
 We weren’t good.”

+Roselord Borgella and Nerilia Mondesir converted penalty kicks and Sherly Jeudy added a goal for Haiti in the victory over Mexico, stunning the tournament hosts.

+The Americans will face Mexico and the Reggae Girlz will play Haiti in their final group matches on Monday.
+Haiti could clinch its first World Cup berth with a tie or win over Jamaica.

 Eight teams were playing in the W Championship, divided into two groups.
 The top two teams in each group qualify for the World Cup.
-The two third-place teams will advance to a 10-team intercontinental playoff in New Zealand in February.
+The two third-place teams will advance to an intercontinental playoff in New Zealand in February.

 The winner of the W Championship will also qualify for the 2024 Olympics.